bioinfo-pf-curie/geniac/docs/run.rst

 Analysis options
 ----------------

-They are defined in the ``conf/tools.config`` file.
 Refer to the *README* of the pipeline for details.

 Results
 =======